ManjuTakhar/token-manager/README.md

 4. **Inefficient counting**: The `countUnexpiredTokens` method iterates through all tokens (including expired ones) every time it's called.
 This is inefficient for large numbers of tokens, using a more efficient data structure.

 5. **No token expiration mechanism**: There's no way to manually or automatically clean up expired tokens.
-The token manager should have a min-heap[(token_expiry, token)] and a method to remove expired tokens, and this new method can be invoked everytime a token is generated, renewed and unexpired tokens are counted.
+The token manager should have a min-heap[(token_expiry_time, token)] and a method to remove expired tokens, and this new method can be invoked everytime a token is generated, renewed and unexpired tokens are counted.

 6. **No logging or monitoring**: There's no logging capability for debugging, auditing, or monitoring token operations.
 Consider adding logging for important operations.